-- attract, retain, motivate and reward high-caliber executives; - foster teamwork and support the achievement of Entegris' financial and strategic goals through performance-based financial incentives; - · promote the achievement of strategic objectives that lead to long-term growth in stockholder value; - encourage strong financial performance by establishing competitive goals for target performance and leveraging incentive programs through stock-based compensation; and - align the interests of executive officers with those of Entegris and its stockholders by making incentive compensation dependent upon Company performance.
+- · attract, retain, motivate and reward high-caliber executives; - foster teamwork and support the achievement of Entegris' financial and strategic goals through performance-based financial incentives; - promote the achievement of strategic objectives that lead to long-term growth in stockholder value; - encourage strong financial performance by establishing competitive goals for target performance and leveraging incentive programs through stock-based compensation; and - align the interests of executive officers with those of Entegris and its stockholders by making incentive compensation dependent upon Company performance.

-For 2020, the Compensation Committee, which is comprised solely of independent non-employee directors, as described under "Corporate Governance" above, retained the services of the independent compensation advisory firm FW Cook to assist with the review and evaluation of the Company's compensation policies and to suggest new or alternative compensation arrangements where appropriate.
+For 2021, the Compensation Committee, which is comprised solely of independent non-employee directors, as described under "Corporate Governance" above, retained the services of the independent compensation advisory firm F.W.
+Cook to assist with the review and evaluation of the Company's compensation policies and to suggest new or alternative compensation arrangements where appropriate.
 The use of an independent consultant provides additional assurance that our programs are reasonable and consistent with the Company's objectives.
-The Compensation Committee selected FW Cook based on its national reputation as an expert in compensation practices, its industry knowledge, and its familiarity with the Company and its past compensation practices.
-FW Cook reports to and takes direction from the Compensation Committee.
-The assignment of projects by management to FW Cook requires the prior approval of the Compensation Committee.
-During 2020 FW Cook performed services primarily for the Compensation Committee under its direction.
+The Compensation Committee selected F.W.
+Cook based on its national reputation as an expert in compensation practices, its industry knowledge, and its familiarity with the Company and its past compensation practices.
+F.W.
+Cook reports to and takes direction from the Compensation Committee.
+The assignment of projects by management to F.W.
+Cook requires the prior approval of the Compensation Committee.
+During 2021 F.W.
+Cook performed services solely for the Compensation Committee under its direction.